Common Cranberry Plant Nutrition Questions

 |Stevens||60-70 mm (2.5-2.75 in)|

-[See also the following pdf: Phosphorus for Bearing Cranberries in North America]
+See also Phosphorus for Bearing Cranberries in North America (Univ. of Massachusetts)

 - What is the role of P in cranberry plants?
 P is very important to plant metabolism.
 P is a primary constituent of the genetic material of plants and animals (DNA).
 It is also critical in energy transfer (ATPàADP).
 It is critical to transferring three carbon sugars from the chloroplast into the cytoplasm where it can be used for metabolism or growth or can be exported to other organs.